mpotane/blog-bk1/clcfmz9nj000b08l7hg7w114h.md

 fisher update
 ```

 Next, we will install bass from [https://github.com/edc/bass](https://github.com/edc/bass).
-To do this we just use fisher like this:
+To do this we just use Fisher like this:

 ```bash
 fisher install edc/bass